ABOUT THE COUNCIL

 To the extent possible new council members are inducted by the Council at the May meeting.
 New members begin their terms of service at the July meeting or whenever is reasonable in the event of a vacancy.
 The Council meets every other month (January, March, May, July, September, and November) throughout the year.
 The officers, newsletter editor, and committee members are chosen by the Council.

 Programs and events

-The programs of the council include academic matters, issues pertinent to retired faculty and social events.
+The programs of the council may include academic matters, issues pertinent to retired faculty, and social events.
 The council has conducted workshops, forums and lectures addressing issues of interest to the WMU community.
 Topics chosen for programs reflect particular needs and interests of the emeriti and may also include presentations designed to keep the constituency current with the programmatic and physical development of the University.
-Wednesday II's are presentations usually scheduled at 2 p.m. on the second Wednesday of each month from September through May in the Emeriti Lounge in Walwood Hall on East Campus.
+Wednesday II's are presentations usually scheduled at 2 p.m. on the second Wednesday of each month from September through May in the Emeriti Lounge in Wallwood Hall on East Campus.
 Emeriti or special guests present programs of interest.
 Light refreshments are offered.

 Fundraising and Medallion Scholarships

 Emeriti and other donors have a long history of supporting Western’s fundraising efforts to help students.
 The Emeriti Council supported the participation of emeriti in Western’s “Partners in Progress” fundraising drive in 1980 and the “Campaign for Excellence” drive in 1990-91.
 The Council currently encourages donations to two scholarship funds.